laurenperez/SEIR-Flex-2.22.22-Sasquatch/src/page-content/course-details.md

 ## Managing your Projects

-- At the end of each unit, you will create a repo in your personal github for your project... i.e. Unit One - Project One, Unit Two - Project Two ...etc
+- At the end of each unit, you will create a repo in your personal github for your project i.e. - Unit One - Project One
+  Unit Two - Project Two  ...etc
 - Pushing your labs/homework to your personal github is not recommended

 <br>